 And once you accept that, you come to realize it’s not as scary as what you think it might be and the longer, I guess, that this symptom goes on and you realize that you can live alongside it, it really becomes obvious that this is something that you absolutely can live with and just by accepting that, you coming to the understanding and your body comes to accept as well that that numbness and tingling isn’t required to be there anymore.

-If you are experiencing numbness and tingling in your body, I recommend that you do my grounding meditation.
+If you are experiencing numbness and tingling in your body, I recommend that you do my Neurological symptoms of anxiety meditation.

 So if you are currently asking yourself the question – can anxiety make your face feel numb – remember my story.
 Take the steps I took and it will resolve for you as well.